Kitware/vtk-js/Documentation/content/docs/develop_build.md

 ## Building vtk.js

-Install dependencies by running `npm install`.
+First, install dependencies by running `npm install`.

-In order to build the library you can run `npm run dev:esm` for quick development usage or `npm run build:esm` for production usage.
+In order to build the library, you can run `npm run build` to build both the ES Module (`@kitware/vtk.js`) and UMD+Sources (`vtk.js`) packages for production usage.
+Both builds will be located in `dist/esm` and `dist/umd`, respectively.
+If you only want either the ESM or UMD+Sources build, you can run `npm run build:esm` or `npm run build:umd`, respectively.

-These commands will generate an ES module in `dist/esm`.
+For development purposes, you can run `npm run dev:esm` or `npm run dev:umd` to start a build process that watches the project for changes.

 ## Building the website